 - Separately in a bowl, combine the panko breadcrumbs, chives, parsley, Herbs de Provence, parmesan, salt, and pepper.
 Stir in the olive oil.
 Transfer to a plate.

-- Bake at 400°F for 5 minutes.
-Remove fish from the oven, switch to broil, and broil the fish briefly, 1 inch from the heat, until fish flakes easily with a fork and crumb topping is lightly browned.
+- Bake at 400°F for 6-7 minutes until fish just flakes with a fork (see Notes).
+Remove fish from the oven, switch to broil, and broil the fish briefly, 1 inch from the heat, until the crumb topping is lightly browned.